Ryu Tongnyŏl: The movement for asylum and independence

-After exile, he worked in Beijing and various places in Korea to raise funds for the independence forces.
-During his exile, he used the names Yoo Dong-seol and Yoo Cheong-song under pseudonyms in addition to his real name.
+After exile, Ryu Tongnyŏl worked in Beijing and various places in Korea to raise funds for the independence forces.
+During his exile, he used the names Yoo Dong-seol and Yoo Cheong-song as pseudonyms in addition to his real name.

-In July of that year, he attended the Qingdao Conference in Qingdao, China, where Ahn Chang-ho and others participated as vice chairman of the New People's Association, and strongly insisted on gathering comrades and resisting force against the Japanese Government-General and Japan, and was arrested by Japanese consulate police and repatriated to Joseon.
-In August 1911, he was sentenced to 10 years in prison, the maximum sentence in the first trial, along with Yun Chi-ho, Yang Ki-tak, and Lee Seung-hoon, for their involvement in the 105-Man Incident manipulated by the Japanese Empire.
-On March 13, 1920, he was found not guilty due to no charges, but was sentenced to one and a half years in prison.
+In July of that year, he attended the Qingdao Conference in Qingdao, China, where Ahn Chang-ho participated as vice chairman of the New People's Association, and strongly insisted on gathering comrades and forcefully resisting the Japanese Government-General and Japan.
+Ryu Tongnyŏl was arrested by Japanese consulate police and repatriated to Joseon.
+In August 1911, he was sentenced to 10 years in prison, the maximum sentence, in his first trial, along with Yun Chi-ho, Yang Ki-tak, and Lee Seung-hoon, for their involvement in the 105-Man Incident.
+On March 13, 1920, he was found not guilty due to no serious charges being brought, but was sentenced to one and a half years in prison.
 After being released in 1913, he fled to Manchuria.
-Since then, he has mainly participated in independence movements in Jilin Province.
+He then mainly participated in independence movements in Jilin Province.

-In 1913, Russia's Primorsky Krai declared the revival of the New People's Association with Lee Dong-hwi, Lee Gap, and Lee Kang, and re-organized the New People's Association by electing heads of each region of Russia.
+In 1913, Russia's Primorsky Krai declared the revival of the New People's Association with Lee Dong-hwi, Lee Gap, and Lee Kang, and re-organized the New People's Association by electing heads from each region of Russia.
 He also joined Gwoneophoe with Lee Sang-seol and Lee Dong-hwi.

-In 1917 in the Russian Far East, he participated in the formation of the Jeonro Han Chinese 族 Association with Kim Lip, Moon Chang-beom, and others in Ssangseong (雙).
-He joined the Junggwangdan 團 of Seo Il (徐) in 1918, and participated in the signing as one of the 39 members of the Declaration of Independence for Jilin by independence activists in Manchuria along with Kim Chwa-chin and Kim Dong-sam in February 1919.
-Afterwards, he founded Shinhan Revolutionary Party, Korean Socialist Party, and Korean Communist Party, established the Goryeo Military Government Council, and was elected as a member of the military government.
+In 1917 in the Russian Far East, Ryu Tongnyŏl participated in the formation of the Jeonro Han Chinese 族 Association with Kim Lip, Moon Chang-beom, and others in Ssangseong (雙).
+He joined the Junggwangdan 團 of Seo Il (徐) in 1918, and participated in the signing as one of the 39 members of the Declaration of Independence for Jilin by independence activists in Manchuria, along with Kim Chwa-chin and Kim Dong-sam in February 1919.
+Afterwards, he founded the Shinhan Revolutionary Party, Korean Socialist Party, and Korean Communist Party, established the Goryeo Military Government Council, and was elected as a member of the military government.

-In March 1918, he attended the Korean People's Revolutionary Party Congress held in Khabarovsk under the supervision of Krasnochekov, chairman of the Dongwon People's Committee, along with Lee Dong-hwi, Kim Lip, Lee Dong-nyeong, and Yang Ki-tak, and soon founded and promoted The Korean Socialist Party.
+In March 1918, he attended the Korean People's Revolutionary Party Congress held in Khabarovsk under the supervision of Krasnochekov, chairman of the Dongwon People's Committee, along with Lee Dong-hwi, Kim Lip, Yi Tongnyŏng, and Yang Kit'ak, and soon founded and promoted The Korean Socialist Party.
 In May 1918, he was appointed the military director of the Korean Socialist Party and the head of the military school.

-When the Japanese military dispatched to Siberia, he participated in the Korean American Red Guards organized by the Korean Socialist Party in July 1918, and participated in the Battle of Iman as the commander of the Korean Red Guards.
-When Khabarovsk was captured by the White Russian Army on September 4, 1918, he was arrested by the White Russian Army on September 10 while fleeing with Kim Alexandra Petrovna and others, and was released after interrogation and summary trial.
+When the Japanese military was dispatched to Siberia, he participated in the Korean American Red Guards organized by the Korean Socialist Party in July 1918, and participated in the Battle of Iman as the commander of the Korean Red Guards.
+When Khabarovsk was captured by the White Russian Army on September 4, 1918, he was arrested on September 10 while fleeing with Kim Alexandra Petrovna and others, and was released after interrogation and summary trial.